 You won’t be able to avoid this scene (who would want to) because many of the city’s best sights are also within the small area that is comprised of the Central Station, the Rembrandtplein and the Leidesplein.

 So once you’ve made your choice (utter madness or slightly edgy), then you should take a look at your goals and price range.
 In a group?
 Going with family?
 Passing through?
 Just you and someone special?

-Some of the more famous hostels are the Flying Pig, with three locations around town; and the Stayokay, with a couple locations as well.
+Some of the more famous hostels are the Stayokay, with a couple locations as around town.
 The Bulldog is another great hostel.
 It is, in fact, one of the most famous spots in the world, so you can imagine how the rooms are there: well-used but clean and comfy, and the staff are always smiling as they have they’ve seen it all before.
 And, the clientele might be old school players or just out of high school.

 If you stroll through the Red Light District and around the Dam Square, you will find an abundance of hostels at which to stay.
-They can be as cheap as 10 Euros a bed (like the one I stayed at above Durty Nelly’s Irish Bar and Hostel), or as much as 30 to 50 to 70 Euros for rooms at places like Hotel Torenzicht — a really nice place near Nieuwmarkt with some good travellers and helpful staff.
+They can be as much as 30 to 50 to 70 Euros for rooms at places like Hotel Torenzicht — a really nice place near Nieuwmarkt with some good travellers and helpful staff.

 You can also rent a service apartment in Amsterdam, which is a great move if you are staying awhile or are travelling in a like-minded group of people.
 There really is no reason why you shouldn’t find exactly what you want in a hotel in Amsterdam.
 The city has seen so much traffic over the past 20 years — from the rebellious youth to the art loving monied class — that it is impossible not to find a hotel that suits your needs.